cyberteach360/Hacking-Wordpress/README.md

     /** Sets up WordPress vars and included files. */ require_once ABSPATH . 'wp-settings.php';

+# Key WordPress Directories
+The wp-content folder is the main directory where plugins and themes are stored.
+The subdirectory uploads/ is usually where any files uploaded to the platform are stored.
+These directories and files should be carefully enumerated as they may lead to contain sensitive data that could lead to remote code execution or exploitation of other vulnerabilities or misconfigurations.

+#### WP-Content

+    tree -L 1 /var/www/html/wp-content

+    ├── index.php
+    ├── plugins
+    └── themes

+#### WP-Includes

+wp-includes contains everything except for the administrative components and the themes that belong to the website.
+This is the directory where core files are stored, such as certificates, fonts, JavaScript files, and widgets.

+     tree -L 1 /var/www/html/wp-includes

+     ├── theme.php
+     ├── update.php
+     ├── user.php
+     ├── vars.php
+     ├── version.php
+     ├── widgets
+     ├── widgets.php
+     ├── wlwmanifest.xml
+     ├── wp-db.php
+     └── wp-diff.php

+# WordPress User Roles

+There are five types of users in a standard WordPress installation.

+   Role 	          Description
+   Administrator 	This user has access to administrative features within the website.
+This includes adding and deleting users and posts, as well as                         editing source code.
+   Editor 	     An editor can publish and manage posts, including the posts of other users.
+   Author 	     Authors can publish and manage their own posts.
+   Contributor 	These users can write and manage their own posts but cannot publish them.
+   Subscriber 	T    hese are normal users who can browse posts and edit their profiles.

 # 🥇Enumeration Procedure For Wordpress Website in Manually

 ### Wordpress Version Check